Raneen-medhat/Front-end-testing-guide/README.md

      ### Some other types of testing:
-      - **Manual :  A human being actually going through and verifying a flow on a real device.
+      - **Manual :  A human being actually going through and verifying a flow on a real device.**
-      - **Snapshot: Verifying a component’s rendered output.
+      - **Snapshot: Verifying a component’s rendered output.**
-      - **Static:   Testing pre compile-time (ESLint, TypeScript).
+      - **Static:   Testing pre compile-time (ESLint, TypeScript).** for more Information about testing types  : [Read this article](https://itnext.io/react-redux-integration-tests-with-jest-enzyme-df9aa6effd13).